evankiely/OpynSpecimen/README.md

   - A generic function that cleans and formats pandas data types to something the OpenSpecimen API will accept
   - **val**: A piece of data.
 This is generally implied based on the column this function is applied to with pd.apply(cleanVal)
 - Integration.matchParticipants(env, pmis=None, empi=None)
-  - Matches participants against those that already exist in a given environment, based on PMIS (MRN Sites and Values) or EMPI
+  - Matches participants against those that already exist in a given environment, based on PMIS (MRN Sites and Values) or EMPI, which are system-wide IDs
   - **env**: The environment this function is targeted at
   - **pmis**: A dictionary structured like `{"siteName": mrnSite, "mrn": mrnVal}`
   - **empi**: The participant's empi as a string or integer